akbarnes/dupver/README.md

 ## Setup
-This requires the chunker and toml libraries.
+Binary releases are provided for MacOS/Windows.
+Copy them somewhere in your path.
+Building from source requires the chunker and toml libraries.
 Install them and build
 ```
 go get github.com/restic/chunker
 go get github.com/BurntSushi/toml
 go build dupver.go
 ```

 Copy the executable somewhere in your path.
-Binary releases and scripts for MacOS/*nix/Windows are included, see
+Build scripts for MacOS/*nix/Windows are included, see

 * `setup` (MacOS, *nix)